 Take Your DUI Charge Seriously

 Under current Maryland law, if you have a drunk driving conviction, you face stiff penalties in the form of driver’s license suspension, significant fines, jail time as well as long term consequences including higher insurance premiums, the inability to travel out of the country and loss of security clearance, military rank or even your job.
 Due to the potential passage of Noah’s law, even stiffer penalties will soon be a reality.
 A DUI arrest is serious business and you need serious lawyers.
 If you or someone you know is in need of legal representation in a drunk driving case you should seek the services of an attorney who has advanced knowledge of Maryland DUI laws and a proven track record of successfully representing those arrested for DUI and DWI.
-Contact the Maryland DUI attorneys at Alpert Schreyer for your free consultation today.
+Contact the Maryland DUI attorneys at Alpert Schreyer for your free case evaluation today.